eugene-panin/kind-lab/README.md

 # Kind Lab

-A local Kubernetes development environment using Kind (Kubernetes in Docker) with automatic DNS resolution, TLS certificates, and ingress setup for macOS.
+A local Kubernetes development environment using Kind (Kubernetes in Docker) with automatic DNS resolution, TLS certificates, and GitOps infrastructure for macOS.

 ## Features